 I LOVE Crete.
 I first visited this gorgeous island (the largest of the Greece islands incidentally) way back in 1999 and I have been coming back ever since.
 My visit in April 2019 was in preparation for a workshop that I will be running in April 2020 and most of the usual iconic locations were visited but every now and then something would catch my eye, such as this lovely old, characterful boat.

 I spent a happy couple of hours wandering up and down the port with my camera photographing the odd boat or two and the nearby church.
 When photographing boats above a handful of seconds, you must check to see if the boat is moving and despite its huge size, this one was.
 After several attempts, I found that the longest I could shoot for was 10 seconds and with a shutter speed of 1/40th without filters at ISO100, this left me little choice but to use the 10 Stop ND filter and increase the ISO to 400.
 The 6 Stop ND filter would have only given me 2.5 seconds at ISO400 which wasn’t enough.
 An 8 Stop ND filter would have been perfect but sadly Kase do not manufacture one (yet).

 I will add more image samples using the graduated filters in time but for now should you have any questions regarding the Kase 100mm filter system please contact me via the CONTACT ME page.

 If you would like to leave a comment about this blog, please do so at the bottom.
-I will reply to each comment left and thank you in advance for writing.
+I will reply to each comment left and thank you in advance for reading my Kase Filters review.

 Many thanks Melvin